shanna/dm-sphinx-adapter/README.txt

   # Fire up your sphinx search daemon and start searching.
   Item.search(:name => 'barney') # Search 'items' index for '@name barney'

+=== DataMapper::SphinxResource

+For finder grained control you can include DataMapper::SphinxResource.
+For instance you can search one or more indexes:

+  class Item
+    include DataMapper::Resource # Optional, included by SphinxResource if you leave it out yourself. include DataMapper::SphinxResource
+    property :id, Serial
+    property :name, String

+    is :searchable
+    repository(:search) do
+      index :items
+      index :items_delta, :delta => true
+    end

+  end # Item

+  # Fire up your sphinx search daemon and start searching.
+  Item.search(:name => 'barney') # Search 'items, items_delta' index for '@name barney'

+== Todo

+* Declare attributes.
+DataMapper::Model#property are treated as fields.
+* Managed Sphinx search daemon and indexer?
+* Give the SphinxAdapter the power to call indexer for live(ish) delta index updates.
+* Loads of documentation.
+YARD?

 == Dependencies

 dm-core is technically the only requirement though I'd recommend using the dm-more plugin dm-is-searchable instead of fetching the document id's yourself.

 Unfortunately dm-is-searchable isn't installed even when you build the dm-more gem from github master.
 You'll need to build and install the gem yourself from source.

 == Contributing